Azure/kaito/presets/README.md

 ## Validation
 Each model has its own hardware requirements in terms of GPU count and GPU memory.
-Kaito controller performs a validation check to whether the specified SKU and node count are sufficient to run the model or not.
-In case the provided SKU in not in the known list, the controller bypasses the validation check which means users need to ensure the model can run with the provided SKU.
+Kaito controller performs a validation check of whether the specified SKU and node count are sufficient to run the model or not.
+In case the provided SKU is not in the known list, the controller bypasses the validation check which means users need to ensure the model can run with the provided SKU.

 ## Build private images
 Kaito has built-in images for the supported falcon models which are hosted in a public registry (MCR).
 For llama2 models, due to the license constraint, users need to containerize the model inference service manually.